 To visit Angkor Wat, an entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.

 The entry permit is valid for all of the Angkor temples in the area.
 A 1-day pass is $37 USD, 3-day is $62 USD, and 7-day is $72 USD.

-We used a tuk-tuk for the day which cost us $20 between us.
+We used a tuk-tuk for the day which cost us $20.
 There are loads of food and drink options within Angkor though a little pricey.
 Advisable to bring your water to avoid paying the high prices for water.

-Some the the temples of Angkor we visited.
+Some of the temples of Angkor we visited.

 As the largest religious monument in the entire world was constructed as a Hindu temple by the Khmer Empire but changed to a Buddhist temple by the 12th Century.

 The Bayon temple stands in the center of Angkor Thom and is the temple where you will find many statues of faces.